AlbertF7/AI-History-Repository/Modules/Mod04_Games_Change_Everything/README.md

 # Module 04: Games Change Everything

-This project contains the instructions and resources for
+This project contains the resources and assignments for Module 04

 ## Module Presentation